-Mrs. Hignett quivered, and cast an eye on the hump in the bedclothes which represented dear Eustace.
-A cold fear had come upon her. "'Dear Eustace!'" she repeated mechanically.
+Mrs. Hignett quivered, and cast an eye on the hump in the bed-clothes which represented dear Eustace.
+A cold fear had come upon her. "'Dear Eustace'!" she repeated mechanically.

 "We're engaged," said Jane.
+"We got engaged this morning.
+That's how he sprained his ankle.
+When I accepted him, he tried to jump a holly-bush."
 "Engaged!
 Eustace, is this true?"
 "Yes," said a muffled voice from the interior of the bed.

 "And poor Eustace is so worried," continued Jane, "about the house."
 She went on quickly.
 "He doesn't want to deprive you of it, because he knows what it means to you.
 So he is hoping--we are both hoping--that you will accept it as a present when we are married.
 We really shan't want it, you know.
 We are going to live in London.
 So you will take it, won't you--to please us?"
 We all of us, even the greatest of us, have our moments of weakness.
-Only a short while back, in this very room, we have seen Jane Hubbard, that indomitable girl, sobbing brokenly on the carpet.
 Let us then not express any surprise at the sudden collapse of one of the world's greatest female thinkers.
 As the meaning of this speech smote on Mrs. Horace Hignett's understanding, she sank weeping into a chair.
 The ever-present fear that had haunted her had been exorcised.
 Windles was hers in perpetuity.
 The relief was too great.
-She sat in her chair and gulped; and Eustace, greatly encouraged, emerged slowly from the bedclothes like a worm after a thunderstorm.
+She sat in her chair and gulped: and Eustace, greatly encouraged, emerged slowly from the bedclothes like a worm after a thunderstorm.
 How long this poignant scene would have lasted, one cannot say.
 It is a pity that it was cut short, for I should have liked to dwell upon it.
 But at this moment, from the regions downstairs, there suddenly burst upon the silent night such a whirlwind of sound as effectually dissipated the tense emotion in the room.
-Somebody appeared to have touched off the orchestrion in the drawing-room, and that willing instrument had begun again in the middle of a bar at the point where Jane Hubbard had switched it off four afternoons ago.
+Somebody had touched off the orchestrion in the drawing-room, and that willing instrument had begun again in the middle of a bar at the point where it had been switched off.
 Its wailing lament for the passing of Summer filled the whole house.
 "That's too bad!" said Jane, a little annoyed.
 "At this time of night!"
 "It's the burglars!" quavered Mrs. Hignett.
-In the stress of recent events she had completely forgotten the existence of those enemies of Society.
+In the stress of recent events she had completely forgotten the existence of those enemies of society.
 "They were dancing in the hall when I arrived, and now they're playing the orchestrion!"
 "Light-hearted chaps!" said Eustace, admiring the sang-froid of the criminal world.
 "Full of spirits!"
 "This won't do," said Jane Hubbard, shaking her head.
 "We can't have this sort of thing.
 I'll go and fetch my gun."
 "They'll murder you, dear!" panted Mrs. Hignett, clinging to her arm.
 Jane Hubbard laughed.

-"Murder me!" she said amusedly.
+"Murder me!" she said, amusedly.
 "I'd like to catch them at it!"
-Mrs. Hignett stood staring at the door as Jane closed it softly behind her.
-"Eustace," she said solemnly, "that is a wonderful girl!"
+Mrs. Hignett stood staring at the door as Jane closed it safely behind her.
+"Eustace," she said, solemnly, "that is a wonderful girl!"
 "Yes!
 She once killed a panther--or a puma, I forget which--with a hat-pin!" said Eustace with enthusiasm.
 "I could wish you no better wife!" said Mrs. Hignett.